-In addition, a consultant that is a person of color was recently hired to collaborate with minority communities, service providers, and public agencies.
-With the help of the consultant, strategic planning sessions will be held with local community leaders and members to inform existing service delivery and develop an action plan for policy, practice and funding.
-The consultant will be engaging and collaborating with system agencies, service providers and BIPOC communities around juvenile justice diversion and community-based prevention services.
+A consultant that is a person of color was recently hired to collaborate with minority communities, service providers, and public agencies.
+The consultant will be meeting system partners and local community members to inform existing service delivery and develop an action plan for policy, practice and funding.
+More specifically, the consultant will be engaging and collaborating with system agencies, service providers and minority communities around juvenile justice diversion and community-based prevention services.

-• Shift from punitive toward a focus on what is best for youth and community - North Dakota recently passed significant bipartisan legislation to improve outcomes for youth in its juvenile justice system, as well as keep certain youth out.
+Shift from punitive toward a focus on what is best for youth and community - North Dakota recently passed significant bipartisan legislation to improve outcomes for youth in its juvenile justice system, as well as keep certain youth out.
 The legislative bill moved North Dakota toward practices that research has shown to be effective for youth.
 The improvements incorporated the latest adolescent development research by including ways to hold youth accountable for their actions without a punitive approach.
 It resulted in statute that provides for clear guidelines for the different populations of youth, the availability of incentives and graduated sanctions, and the identification of youth's distinct risk and needs.